MFTabriz/slabcc/manual.rst

  Meisam Farzalipour Tabriz, Bálint Aradi, Thomas Frauenheim, Peter Deák, *SLABCC: Total energy correction code for charged periodic slab models*, Computer Physics Communications, Vol. 240C (2019), pp. 101-105, DOI: `10.1016/j.cpc.2019.02.018 <https://doi.org/10.1016/j.cpc.2019.02.018>`_

+12. **How can I extract the files in slabcc_data.tar.xz?**

+    tar -xvf slabcc_data.tar.xz

+13. **Something is not working!
+What should I do?**

+	* If you need help wih compiling the code or running it on a cluster, please contact your `system administrator <https://en.wikipedia.org/wiki/System_administrator>`_.
+	* If you have found a bug in the code, please report it `here <https://github.com/MFTabriz/slabcc/issues/new>`_.

 ==================================
 Known issues and limitations
 ==================================